Yes, the title sounds absurdly dramatic.

 Unfortunately, anyone who has spent enough time dealing with broken websites, disappearing Google rankings, dead contact forms, vanishing traffic, and business owners slowly realizing nobody can actually find their company online will probably understand it immediately.

-Because at some point during every major website disaster, there is always a moment when the conversation quietly changes.
+Because at some point during every major website disaster, there is always a moment when the dialogue quietly changes.

 - At first, everything sounds normal.